-Interested departments extend their core major program with a data science specilization in the form of a “Data Science Option”.
+Interested departments extend their core major program with a data science specialization in the form of a “Data Science Option”.
 The option, or specialization, appears on the student’s transcript.

-Each data science specialization covers the same set of core data science topics: programming, statistics, machine learning, data visualization, data management, and societal implications of data science.
+Each data science specialization covers the same set of core data science topics, detailed below.

-Each department, however, chooses how best to cover the above topics in a way that makes most sense for their students.
+Each department, however, chooses how best to cover the below topics in a way that makes most sense for their students.
 Departments also have additional, domain-specific requirements.

 At the undergraduate level, a student who will earn a data science specialization must complete courses in the following areas:

 Programming: e.g. CSE163 or CSE143

 Societal implications of data science: SOC225 “Data & Society”

 Data management: e.g. CSE414 or INFO 445